Materials

 British hardwoods and softwoods

-Species including but not limited to ash, sweet chestnut, sycamore, prime oak, pippy oak, brown oak, elm and cedar of lebanon.
+Species including but not limited to ash, sweet chestnut, sycamore, prime oak, pippy oak, brown oak, elm, cedar of lebanon and douglas fir.

 Paint